Article 7 min read

 Take a screenshot of a chart, drop it into a digitizer, and export an XLSX file that ships the original image alongside the extracted data.
 A walkthrough of the format, the workflow, and why this beats CSV for sharing.

-To convert a chart screenshot into Excel, upload the PNG into a digitizer, click each data point, calibrate two known values per axis, and export as XLSX.
-The output is a single workbook that contains the extracted (x, y) values plus the original screenshot embedded for visual verification.
-Total time: under five minutes for a clean chart.
+To convert a chart screenshot to Excel: upload the PNG, click each point, calibrate two known values per axis, export as XLSX.
+The output is a single workbook with the extracted (x, y) values plus the original screenshot embedded for verification.
+Under five minutes for a clean chart.

-This is the right workflow when someone needs the numbers behind a chart you can only see — a slide deck screenshot, a snipped figure from a dashboard, a chart from a webinar replay, anything that didn’t come with a CSV.
-CSV-only export throws away the provenance; XLSX with the chart embedded preserves it.
+The right workflow when you need the numbers behind a chart you can only see — a slide deck screenshot, snipped dashboard, webinar replay frame.
+CSV throws away the provenance; XLSX with the chart embedded preserves it.

 Why XLSX instead of CSV

-CSV is just text.
-It contains the columns of numbers and nothing else.
-Six months from now, when a colleague asks “where did these survival numbers come from?”, you have no answer in the file itself.
+CSV is just text — columns of numbers, nothing else.
+Six months from now, when a colleague asks “where did these numbers come from?”, the file has no answer.

-XLSX with the chart image embedded gives you three things in one file:
+XLSX with the chart embedded gives you three things in one file:

-1. The extracted data, in a sheet you can chart or pivot against.
+1. The extracted data, in a sheet you can chart or pivot.

-2. The original screenshot, sitting next to the data so anyone opening the file can verify the numbers visually.
+2. The original screenshot, sitting next to the data so anyone can verify visually.

 For one-off extractions you’ll consume yourself, CSV is fine.
-For anything that gets shared, archived, or referenced later — XLSX wins.
-This is especially true in systematic reviews and meta-analyses, where dual-reviewer extraction and methods reporting both lean on having the source figure alongside the extracted values.
-We cover that workflow in detail in our meta-analysis data extraction guide.
+For anything shared or archived — XLSX wins.
+Especially in systematic reviews, where dual-reviewer extraction and methods reporting lean on having the source figure alongside the values.
+Detailed in our meta-analysis data extraction guide.

 What’s inside the XLSX file

 Header row.
-Column names taken from the axis labels you entered during calibration.
-If you labeled the X axis “Year” and the Y axis “ppb”, those become the column headers.
-If a series was named, that name becomes a third column.
+Column names from the axis labels you entered.
+If a series was named, that becomes a third column.

 Data rows.
-One row per extracted point.
-For multi-series charts, each row also carries its series label, so the data is tidy-format (one observation per row, series as a column).
+One row per point.
+For multi-series charts, each row carries its series label — tidy format.

 Embedded image.
-The original chart screenshot, sized to fit roughly half the visible page width, sits to the right of the data starting at a known cell.
-The image is the same PNG that was uploaded — no recompression, no resizing artifacts.
+The original screenshot, sized to roughly half the page width, sits to the right of the data.
+Same PNG that was uploaded — no recompression.

 Axis metadata.
-Two cells under the data block list the X and Y axis labels with their units, along with the calibration values that were entered.
-This is the provenance breadcrumb a careful reviewer will appreciate.
+Two cells under the data block list X and Y axis labels with units and the calibration values entered.

-The result opens cleanly in Excel, Google Sheets, LibreOffice Calc, Numbers, and any other XLSX-capable tool.
-Embedded images survive round-trips through all of them.
+The result opens cleanly in Excel, Google Sheets, LibreOffice Calc, and Numbers.
+Embedded images survive round-trips.

 The walkthrough

-A worked example: you watched a webinar, the speaker showed a chart, you took a screenshot with Cmd+Shift+4 (or Snipping Tool on Windows).
+A worked example: you watched a webinar, took a screenshot (Cmd+Shift+4 on Mac, Snipping Tool on Windows).
 Now you want the numbers.

 Step 1.
-Open the screenshot to make sure the axes and tick labels are visible and crisp.
-If the screenshot is blurry — webinar players often downsample — see if a replay is available at higher resolution.
+Confirm axes and tick labels are visible and crisp.
+If blurry — webinar players often downsample — find a higher-resolution replay.
 A 600px-wide capture of a chart with thin lines is roughly the lower bound for usable accuracy.

 Step 2.
 Open the extractor.
-Drag the screenshot onto the upload zone, or click to browse.
-The chart appears in the canvas with panzoom enabled — scroll to zoom, drag to pan.
-You should see the same image you captured, at any resolution you want.
+Drag the screenshot onto the upload zone.
+The chart appears with panzoom enabled.

 Step 3.
 Place points.
-Click each data point you want extracted.
-For a line chart with markers, click each marker.
-For a scatter, click each dot.
-For a smooth line with no markers, use the color picker for auto-extraction — pick the line’s color, set a tolerance, and the tool snaps points along every matching pixel.
-This is the same approach WebPlotDigitizer uses, covered in our WebPlotDigitizer alternatives roundup.
+Click each data point — markers for line charts, dots for scatter.
+For a smooth line with no markers, use the color picker: pick the line’s color, set a tolerance, and the tool snaps points along every matching pixel.
+Same approach as WebPlotDigitizer, covered in our alternatives roundup.

 Step 4.
 Calibrate the axes.
-Drag the X start line to a tick where you know the X value (often the leftmost visible tick) and type the value.
-Drag the X end line to the rightmost tick and type that value.
-Repeat for Y. Label the axes — “Year” and “ppb”, or whatever your chart shows.
-The label text propagates into the XLSX header row.
+Drag the X start line to a known tick and type the value.
+Drag the X end line to another known tick and type that value.
+Repeat for Y. Label the axes — “Year” and “ppb”.
+Labels propagate into the XLSX header row.

 Step 5.
 Export.
 Click “Download XLSX.”
-The browser downloads a single file containing the extracted data, the embedded chart image, and the axis metadata.
-Done.
+The browser downloads a single file with data, embedded image, and axis metadata.

 Have a chart screenshot on your desktop right now?
 Drop it into the extractor.
 You’ll have XLSX output in less time than it took to read this paragraph.